-4. Summary of citizen participation process and consultation process
+6. Summary of citizen participation process and consultation process

 CCHRA actively consulted with a variety of non-profits, social service providers, community citizens, and other governmental agencies.
 This coordination was done in an effort to determine the needs of the County and better allocate entitlement resources.
-As described in detail in PR-15, the following outreach and hearings included: in-person and telephone stakeholder meetings, focus group meetings, public meetings, a community outreach survey, Housing Summit event, Cumberland County Commissioner workshop, and two public needs hearings.
+As described in detail in PR-15, the following outreach and hearings included: in-person and telephone stakeholder meetings, focus group meetings, public meetings, a community outreach survey, and a Housing Summit event.

-5. Summary of public comments
+7. Summary of public comments